Salamit/jitsi-meet-2017/README.md

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by then ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!

+## Branches

+smart_glass: This branch contains the Android application modified for smart glass (Vuzix M300) enabling  to open back camera of it.